xcp-ng/xcp-ng.github.io/press.md

 ## Contact us

 You want to write about XCP-ng?
-You can reach us on [contact@vates.fr](mailto:contact@vates.fr) or by using the Facebook or Twitter page.
+You can reach us on [contact@xcp-ng.org](mailto:contact@xcp-ng.org) or by using the Facebook or Twitter page.
-You can also use our [logo](./assets/images/xcpng400.png)
+You can also use our [logo](./assets/images/xcpng400.png).